Debajyati/Efficienvim/README.md

       It uses `Neotree` plugin as its file-explorer(which is auto-opened at the left-side of the Neovim window at startup) instead of the `Netrw` file-exlorer that comes with Neovim.
       It doesn't have any **dashboard**.
     - The `enhanced` branch is the more **advanced** (with more plugins as *enhanced* features) version.
-      It uses `Oil.nvim` plugin as its file-explorer(you will be able to edit the file system like a regular buffer).
+      It uses `Oil.nvim` plugin as its file-explorer(you will be able to edit the file system like a regular buffer) when you enter in Neovim through `nvim .`.
       It has a beautiful **dashboard** which opens at startup.

 ## 🛠️ Installation